hi there!

 had the chance to lead critical infrastructure initiatives in the data and analytics work stream, including many cross-team projects impacting an engineering org. of ~1000 people:

-if you wanna chat, you can slide into my inbox
+if you wanna chat, this is my inbox